Joc Pederson Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.80).
+- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.82).

-- Braves pitchers combine to give up 125 home runs (one per game), the third-fewest in the league.
+- Braves pitchers combine to allow the third-fewest home runs in baseball (132 total, one per game).

-- The Braves are sending Chirinos (5-5) to the mound for his ninth start of the season.
-He is 5-5 with a 5.22 ERA and 49 strikeouts through 81 2/3 innings pitched.

-- In his last time out on Sunday against the New York Mets, the right-hander tossed 4 2/3 innings, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.